-- (a) Exhibits must be identified and electronically filed so as to allow the court, the parties, and the public to locate easily and refer unambiguously to a specific page of a specific exhibit.
+(a) Exhibits must be identified and electronically filed so as to allow the court, the parties, and the public to locate easily and refer unambiguously to a specific page of a specific exhibit.
 See L.R.
 5.1.
 Use of a short descriptive name in filing the exhibit, e.g., "Smith Aff." or "Range Rover Vehicle Registration," in the docket and in the text of the brief is required.
 In cases involving a large number of exhibits, a bookmarked PDF is allowable.
-Bookmarks within any such PDF must provide the exhibit number and a short description of the exhibit. - (b) Only exhibits that are directly germane to the matter under consideration by the court may be filed. - (c) Excerpted material must be prominently identified as such.
+Bookmarks within any such PDF must provide the exhibit number and a short description of the exhibit.

+(b) All motion exhibits must comply with the provisions set forth in L.R.5.1(b).
+Only exhibits that are directly germane to the matter under consideration by the court may be filed.

+(c) Excerpted material must be prominently identified as such.